Get insider access

 Sennheiser HD 58X Jubilee

 The Sennheiser HD 58X Jubilee and the Sennheiser HD 6XX are open-back headphones with a similar overall performance, so depending on your listening habits, you may prefer one over the other.
-The Jubilee have a more stable fit.
+The Jubilee have a more stable fit and don't require a headphone amp with most sound sources.
 However, the 6XX have a more consistent audio delivery across different users.

 Sennheiser HD 660S2